dagnall53/NMEADisplay/README.md

 # NMEADisplay
 A Wireless NMEA display
+Compiled and tested with ESp32 V2.0.11  V3has deprecated some functions and this code does not work!
+GFX library 1.5.5
+Select "ESP32-S3 DEV Module"
+Select PSRAM "OPI PSRAM"

 Project to use a CHEAP 4" square ESP32 Lcd module to display wirelessly available NMEA data.